Information Box Group

 Mandatory Work Term Reflections

-Co-operative Education and Work-Integrated Learning Canada (CEWIL), requires that all academically recognized co-op work terms have a mandatory reflection completed to meet accreditation requirements.
+Co-operative Education and Work-Integrated Learning (CEWIL) Canada, requires that all academically recognized co-op work terms have a mandatory reflection completed to meet National accreditation requirements.
 Students have two reflections that take place during each 4-month co-op work term.
 All reflections are administered through a student’s OSCARplus account and connected to their work term record.

-The mid-point check-in is sent to students about halfway through the 4-month work term.
+Mid-Point Check-In: The mid-point check-in is sent to students about halfway through each 4-month work term.
 This is an opportunity to reflect on how the co-op work term is going so far, and to connect with your Career Educator to discuss anything that has come up on work term that you could use support and guidance navigating.

-You are required to complete one final work term reflection for each applicable 4-month term of your co-op (e.g. if you do a 12-month co-op, that will span three terms and you will need to complete three reflections).
+Final Work Term Reflection: Students must complete one final work term reflection for each applicable 4-month term of co-op (e.g. if you do a 12-month co-op, that will span three 4-month terms and you will need to complete three reflections).

-The completion of the reflection is required for a final grade of COM in the co-op course to be added to your Mosaic transcript.
-ECCS will send a reminder email about completing the reflection to your student account one month before the end of your work term.
+The completion of the reflection is required for a final grade of “COM” on the co-op course to be added to your Mosaic transcript.
+ECCS will send a reminder to your McMaster email about completing the reflection.

 Our policy regarding co-op work term registration remains the same; co-op work experiences should be registered prior to the start of your employment.
-However, our practice of allowing retroactive registration of co-op via a petition process will conclude on June 30, 2023.
+However, our practice of allowing retroactive registration of co-op via a petition process has concluded.